esammahdi/YemekCalendar/README.md

 👥 **User Account Management**
 - **Account Creation and Login**: Supports account creation, login, and password reset via email.
 - **Profile Picture**: Users can upload and save profile pictures using Firebase Storage.

-🔄 **Data Synchronization**
-- **Worker API**: Schedules hourly data refreshes to ensure the latest information is available.
-- **Service API**: Runs a background service to sync data from the cloud in real-time, keeping the app updated whether in the foreground or background.

 🛠️ **User Experience Enhancements**
 - **Back to Top Button**: A convenient button appears when scrolling down for quick navigation back to the top.
 - **Pull-to-Refresh**: Easily refresh the data within the app to see the most recent updates.

+### The following features are either yet to be implemented or have some problems.
+See  [Known issues and limitations](#known-issues-and-limitations) for more info.

+📅 ~~**Calendar Source**~~

+API Link Integration: Users can add a custom calendar source by providing an API link in the settings page.
+This allows for personalized and up-to-date menu data directly from the user’s preferred source.

+🔄  ~~**Data Synchronization**~~
+- **Worker API**: Schedules hourly data refreshes to ensure the latest information is available.
+- **Service API**: Runs a background service to sync data from the cloud in real-time, keeping the app updated whether in the foreground or background.

+🔔 ~~**Notifications**~~
+- **Data change notifications** : Any remote data change event will result in a notifcation if the app is in the background (Only supported for firebase)

 Architecture